 - 1. Locate the alarm: The General Drive Fault is displayed through an error message on a screen.
 When this alarm is triggered, it is important to take immediate action to resolve the issue and restore normal operation. - 2.
 Initial Checks: Start by conducting some initial checks to ensure that the issue is not a temporary glitch or a simple fix.
-Perform the following steps: - a.
-Verify all connections: Check the physical connections between devices involved.
+Perform the following steps: - a.Verify all connections: Check the physical connections between devices involved.
 Ensure that cables are securely plugged in and not damaged or disconnected. - b.Power cycle the devices: Power cycle the devices experiencing the communication loss.
 This involves turning them off, waiting for a few seconds, and then turning them back on.
 Sometimes, a power reset can resolve minor communication issues. - 3.
 Identify the faulty drive: Examine the drive information to identify the specific drive that corresponds to the General Drive Fault alarm.
 This information is displayed with a unique identifier, a red box on the bottom of the screen with a label. - 4.
 Cross-reference the information: Compare the details of the faulty drive obtained from the drive information with the physical drives in the system.
 This may involve visually inspecting the drives, checking their labels or serial numbers, or referring to documentation or diagrams that indicate the drive's location and wiring procedure. - 5.
 Verify the fault: Once you have identified the potential faulty drive, it's important to verify the fault by conducting further tests or diagnostics.
 The most common drive fault is due to wiring issues, please ensure the wiring has been completed correctly.
 This step ensures that you don't mistakenly replace a functional drive. - 6.
+Resetting a fault: To reset a faulted drive, first turn the PTAC unit off, using the off button.
+Then press the reset button on the faulted drive or remove the power for 30 seconds and turn the drive back on. - 7.
 Replace or repair the faulty drive: If the fault is confirmed, you will need to take appropriate action to resolve the issue by contacting Delta T systems.
 Depending on the system and the nature of the fault, this might involve replacing the faulty drive with a new one or performing repairs on the existing drive.